|Art by Shoji Ohtomo|

 5 Overly Friendly

-Skill: 5The stats are The obvious differences are that Troika! includes Initiative, assigns a number to Armour, and teases out the reactions with a Mien table.
+Skill: 5The obvious differences are that Troika! includes Initiative, assigns a number to Armour, and teases out the reactions with a Mien table.
 AFF, on the other hand, supplies a Habitat, Number Encountered, and Intelligence rating.

 Habitat: Hills, Plains, Wilderness, Caves, Dungeons, Marshes